-Study Design
+Study design

-An equally randomized, double-blind, parallel-group, and controlled trial approach was used in the design of this study.
-Semiprofessional male football players with acute hamstring strain injury (grade I tear) were randomly allocated to a rehabilitation algorithm (RA) group or an RP group.
+An equally-randomized, double-blind, parallel-group and controlled trial approach was utilised in the design of this study.
+Semi-professional male football players with acute hamstring strain injury (grade I tear) were randomly allocated to a rehabilitation algorithm (RA) group or a rehabilitation protocol (RP) group.
 The study was designed and conducted by Zentrum Sport and Chair of Sports Traumatology of Catholic University of San Antonio.
-All procedures of this study were approved by the Ethics Committee of Catholic University of San Antonio (No. CE\1013; UCAM, Murcia, Spain), followed the ethical guidelines of the Declaration of Helsinki, and conformed to the recommendations of the Consolidated Standards of Reporting Trials (CONSORT) statement of 2010 (35).
+All procedures of this study were approved by the Ethics Committee of Catholic University of San Antonio (UCAM, Murcia, Spain; #CE_1013), followed the ethical guidelines of the Declaration of Helsinki and conformed to the recommendations of the Consolidated Standards of Reporting Trials (CONSORT) statement of 2010 (35).

-Patient Recruitment
+Patient recruitment

-In the course of two consecutive years (March 2014 to February 2016), potential patients from football teams within the southeast region of Spain were attracted and recruited to partake in this study via online advertisements, mass e-mails, and personal contacts with physicians, coaches, and physical therapists.
-As a result, 70 football players (Figure 1) showed interest in participating by contacting the study coordinator (E.M.R.).
-After initial contact, potential patients engaged in a telephone and face-to-face survey to register age, availability, and eligibility/ineligibility criteria (suspected hamstring strain and contraindications to the study protocol).
-As medical data were to be collected before final inclusion, all patients (or their parents/guardians if they were younger than 18 yr) were informed of the study nature before providing their written informed consent to participate.
+In the course of two consecutive years (March 2014 to February 2016), potential patients from football teams within the southeast region of Spain were attracted and recruited to partake in this study via online advertisements, mass e-mails and personal contacts with physicians, coaches and physical therapists.
+As a result, 70 football players (Figure 1) showed interest in participating by contacted the study coordinator (E.M.R.).
+Following initial contact, potential patients engaged in a telephone and face-to-face survey to register age, availability and eligibility/ineligibility criteria (suspected hamstring strain and contra-indications to the study protocol).
+As medical data were to be collected prior to final inclusion, all patients (or their parents/guardians if they were under-18) were informed of the study nature before providing their written informed consent to participate.